WhitelistVideo

 Smart TV and Streaming Devices

-1. Open the YouTube app on your TV.
+1. Open the YouTube app on the TV.

-2. Scroll to Settings (gear icon) in the left sidebar.
+2. Find the Settings gear icon in the sidebar.

 3. Select Restricted Mode.